RenderKit/ospray/STYLEGUIDE.md

-Lastly, it is expected that code is formatted using the provided `.clang-format` config found in the root of the repository, e.g. by running `git-clang-format`.
+Lastly, it is expected that code is formatted using the provided `.clang-format` config found in the root of the repository, e.g. by running `git-clang-format` (which also avoids changes which are only due to formatting).
+Consider to pre-format very long strings using C++11 raw string literals.

 NOTE: Both C++ and ISPC files can be formatted with clang-format.

+## Naming conventions for public API

+- Prefer enums over string parameters.
+- Parameter names are singular, even if it is an array (e.g. `index`, `material`)
+- Data belonging together like the members of an array of structs, which are passed as struct of arrays, have a common prefix.
+For example `vertex.color` and `vertex.normals`
+- Switches (bools) name just what they switch, e.g. `shadows` (not `shadowsEnabled` nor `enableShadows`, nor `useShadows`)

 ## C++ Usage Guidelines

-C++ is a big language, so the following are things that we prefer to see in
+C++ is a big language, so the following are things that we prefer to see in OSPRay:
-OSPRay:

 ### Memory Management, Object Lifetimes, and Pointers

 - For collections, prefer STL containers over C arrays, specifically `std::vector` and `ospcommon::containers::AlignedVector`.
 - Prefer smart pointers to manage memory over raw `new` and `delete`.
 - Prefer the usage of `std::unique_ptr` to manage heap objects, until memory lifetimes must be managed by more than one observer.
 - Prefer constructing smart pointers with `ospcommon::make_unique<>` and `std::make_shared<>` over using `new`.
 - Avoid globals and `std::shared_ptr` that cross translation units.
 - Prefer global scope variables to be marked `static`.
 - Prefer functions to access global data in another translation unit over marking them as `extern`.
 - Keep raw pointer usage local, either in a function or in a single cpp file.
 - Prefer the usage of references over pointers for cases where `nullptr` is not a valid value.
 - Prefer using `ospcommon::utility::OnScopeExit` to robustly cleanup non-trivial objects in a function.
 - Avoid constructing `static` data that requires initialization ordering with other `static` data.

 ### Designing Types (classes/structs)

 - Define empty default constructors with `= default;`, not with an empty `{}`.
 - Use the `virtual` keyword only to mark that child classes are expected to override, not that the function is overriding a parent method.
 - Always use the `override` keyword where appropriate.
 - Prefer to write `const` functions by default.
 - Prefer implementing inline member functions below the definition of the class or struct.
 This makes classes easier to read by avoiding unnecessary implementation details when reading the class interface.
 - Implement `begin()` and `end()` iterators for types which abstract collections.
 - Consider whether the type should be move-only (ex: `std::unique_ptr`) or copyable.
 - Prefer `= delete;` syntax to delete constructors over marking them `private`.
 - Prefer giving all applicable member values inlined default values.
 - Only populate values in constructor initialization if the value is different than the default or is being set by a constructor parameter.
 - Only mark methods as `virtual` if the class is intended to be in an inheritance hierarchy.
 - Always implement a `virtual` destructor, even if it's `= default;`.